 Frequently Asked Questions

 Got a question?
 Get in touch, we'll try to answer it.
-If it's a good one, we'll add it to this list.
+There are more Frequently Asked Questions for members.

 - What skills can I offer?

 - Anything you like doing, or are good at.
 If you have difficulty thinking of ideas, have a look at what other members offer.

 - I don't have much time - can I still join?

 - You can use CamLETS as often or as little as you wish.

 - How do I use 'cams'?

 - If you do something for another member, the rate is usually 10 cams per hour.
 They will either fill out a row on a spreadsheet at a trade event, or record it as a transaction directly on the website.
 The amount will then be credited to your account.

 - Are transactions taxable?